-As per our recent study [papers in preparation] aging is associated with both structural changes in many brain regions[63].
-We will use advanced neuroimaging techniques that will enable us explorative analyses of structural differences between high and low dynamic resilience individuals and examine how dynamic resilience corresponds to age-related changes (brain shrinking).
-In the present study we will use voxel-based morphometry (VBM) to investigate regional and ROI brain volume differences among the groups.
-We will also conduct fMRI investigation.
-Since fMRI studies use motor imagery and action observation to elicit brain activity related to reactive balance control, during the fMRI imaging we will project the clip that will be recorded during the walking protocol.
+Our recent study [papers in preparation] shows that aging is associated with structural changes in many brain regions[63].
+We will use advanced neuroimaging techniques to explore the structural differences between individuals with high and low dynamic resilience and examine how dynamic resilience corresponds to age-related changes, namely brain shrinking.
+We propose to use voxel-based morphometry (VBM) to investigate regional and ROI brain volume differences among the groups.
+We also propose a fMRI investigation, which will use motor imagery and action observation to elicit brain activity related to reactive balance control.
+We will then project the video clip recorded during the walking protocol during the fMRI imaging.

-The following questionnaire will be obtained:
+Questionnaires to be utilized:

-The Charlson Comorbidity Index (CCI) - a simple and widely used index 5-10 minutes to administrate for the assessment of comorbidities, and it is the most commonly used and studied for predicting mortality [64].
-The CCI scale [65] will be used to calculate the comorbidities of the subjects at enrollment.
+The Charlson Comorbidity Index (CCI).
+The CCI is a simple and widely used index for assessing comorbidities.
+It is administered in 5-10 minutes and is most commonly studied for predicting mortality [64].
+The CCI scale [65] will be used to calculate the comorbidities of subjects at enrollment.

-Mini Nutritional Assessment-Short Form (MNA-SF) [66] - MNA-SF will be used to evaluate the nutritional status of the subjects.
-The MNA-SF has three classifications: 0–7 points: malnourished; 8–11 points: at risk of malnutrition; or 12–14 points: well-nourished[67] .
-Participants will be divided according to MNA-SF score, into “well-nourished” and “at risk/malnourished”.
+Mini Nutritional Assessment-Short Form (MNA-SF).
+The MNA-SF[66] will evaluate the nutritional status of the subjects with three classifications: 0–7 points are malnourished, 8–11 points are at risk of malnutrition, and 12–14 points are well-nourished[67] .
+Participants will be divided according to MNA-SF score into well-nourished and malnourished/at risk of malnutrition.

-Dynamic resilience questionnaire/The MiC questionnaire [68]- The MiC questionnaire contains 34 items addressing a variety of factors understood to influence older adults’ resilience (QMU and NHS Lothian[68]24).
-These items are split across two distinct subscales, one assessing the individual determinants of resilience (IDoR), and one assessing the EDoR.
-Items address participants perceptions of their self-care, leisure, work, responsibilities, social environment, resources, habits, values, self-efficacy, motor skills, communication skills, and process skills.
-The questionnaire grade will serve as the gold-standard measurement for resilience.
+The MiC questionnaire for dynamic resilience.
+The MiC questionnaire[68] contains 34 items addressing a variety of factors influencing resilience in older adults (QMU and NHS Lothian[68]24).
+The items are split across two distinct subscales, one assessing the individual determinants of resilience (IDoR) and one assessing the EDoR.
+The items address participant perceptions of self-care, leisure, work, responsibilities, social environment, resources, habits, values, self-efficacy, motor skills, communication skills, and process skills.
+The questionnaire grade will serve as our gold-standard measurement for resilience.

-Fried frailty phenotype [69] - Fried's frailty phenotype is the most popular measurement of frailty.
-This index considers frailty by its physical characteristics, or 'phenotype', defining the condition as the presence of: shrinking (self-reported unintentional weight loss of 4.5kg or more in the last year), weakness (low grip strength), exhaustion (self-reported), slowness (slow walking speed) and low physical activity.
-People with none of the five indicators are characterized as "robust" non-frail older people.
-Those with one or two indicators are hypothesized to comprise an 'intermediate' or "pre-frail", while people with three or more indicators are considered to be "frail"[70].
+Fried frailty phenotype.
+The Fried frailty phenotype[69] is the most popular measurement of frailty.
+The index considers frailty by its physical characteristics, or "phenotype".
+The index defines frailty as the presence of shrinking (self-reported unintentional weight loss of 4.5kg or more in the last year), weakness (low grip strength), exhaustion (self-reported), slowness (slow walking speed), and low physical activity.
+Older people without the five indicators are characterized as robust and non-frail.
+Those with one or two indicators are hypothesized to comprise intermediate or pre-frail people, whereas those with three or more indicators are considered frail[70].

-Dundee Stress State Questionnaire (DSSQ)[71] - The Dundee Stress State Questionnaire (DSSQ) is a self-report measure used to assess an individual's level of stress.
+Dundee Stress State Questionnaire (DSSQ).
+The DSSQ[71] is a self-reported measure used to assess an individual's stress level.
 It consists of 15 items that capture different aspects of stress, including perceived stress, physical symptoms, and negative emotions[71].
 Respondents rate each item on a four-point scale indicating the extent to which they experience stress-related feelings or symptoms.